How to Stay Compliant with Massachusetts Tank Laws – Start with a Good Storage Tank Management Program

 |Fuel Testing||No||Yes (annual test recommended)||No||Yes (annual test recommended)|

-Tank management programs provide monthly visual inspections, annual preventative maintenance, testing and calibration, emergency on-call, non-emergency on-call, and replacement parts for the USTs and associated fuel system monitoring equipment.
+The valuable products and processes of tank management programs include monthly visual inspections, annual preventative maintenance, testing and calibration, emergency on-call, non-emergency on-call, and replacement parts for the USTs and associated fuel system monitoring equipment.
 A comprehensive program also includes piping sump cleanouts, removing water from tanks, scheduled cathodic protection testing, tank and line tightness testing, and the Class C operator training.
 A tank management program provides an inventory of each tank’s piping configuration, and tank and piping leak detection and monitoring systems so you know which equipment requires inspection and when.

 At the core of a tank management program is the Class B Operator.
 The Class B Operator will conduct the monthly visual inspections and document any part of the system that is malfunctioning and list any compliance deficiencies.
-Class B operators are trained to distinguish proper equipment function from obvious hardware or software failures, and have been trained in the procedures for reporting alarms, leaks, equipment failure, or other problems in compliance with 310 CMR 80.02(8).
+Class B operators can distinguish proper equipment function from obvious hardware or software failures.
+They are also skilled in a range of procedures for reporting alarms, leaks, equipment failure, or other problems in compliance with 310 CMR 80.02(8).

 - Verify the shear valve is properly anchored on fuel dispensers